 $\LO(M)$ is a closed subset of $2^{M \times M}$ and thus a compact space.
 If $x \in \LO(M)$, we will use the more traditional infix notation $a <_x b$ instead of $(a, b) \in x$. $\Sym(M)$ (and, in particular, $G$) acts naturally on $\LO(M)$ as follows:

 Our goal is to study the $G$-invariant measures on $\LO(M)$.
 There is always at least one such measure $\muu$ which is, in fact, invariant under all of $\Sym(M)$.
 It is defined by

-Here and below, we use the usual notation from probability theory and write $a_0 <_x \cdots <_x a_{k-1}$ for the event $\set{x \in \LO(M) : a_0 <_x \cdots <_x a_{k-1}}$.
+Here and below, we employ the usual notation from probability theory and write $a_0 <_x \cdots <_x a_{k-1}$ for the event $\set{x \in \LO(M) : a_0 <_x \cdots <_x a_{k-1}}$.
 We will call $\muu$ the \df{uniform measure}.
 Glasner and Weiss~\cite{Glasner2002a} have shown that it is the only measure invariant under the whole symmetric group.
-(The proof is simple: the way the tuple $(a_0, \ldots, a_{k-1})$ is ordered gives a partition of $\LO(M)$ into $k!$ pieces and for every two elements of this partition, there is an element of $\Sym(M)$ that sends one to the other, so they must all have the same measure.)
+The proof is simple: the way the tuple $(a_0, \ldots, a_{k-1})$ is ordered gives a partition of $\LO(M)$ into $k!$ pieces and for every two elements of this partition, there is an element of $\Sym(M)$ that sends one to the other, so they must all have the same measure.

-Our main theorem is the following. \begin{theorem} Let $M$ be a transitive, $\aleph_0$-categorical structure with no algebraicity that admits weak elimination of imaginaries.
+Our main theorem is the following (cf. Theorem~\ref{th:intro:main} in the introduction): \begin{theorem} Let $M$ be a transitive, $\aleph_0$-categorical structure with no algebraicity that admits weak elimination of imaginaries and let $G=\Aut(M)$.
 Consider the action $G \actson \LO(M)$.
 Then exactly one of the following holds: \begin{enumerate} \item The action $G \actson \LO(M)$ has a fixed point (i.e., there is a definable linear order on $M$); \item $\muu$ is the unique $G$-invariant measure on $\LO(M)$. \end{enumerate} \end{theorem}